radumarias/rvirt-gpu/README.md

-# rgpu-decrypt
+# rvirt-gpu

-CUDA app that uses GPUDirect Storage to read and decrypt training data for training apps that run on GPU
+Virtualization for GPU that allows you to run local GPU apps and the code is actually ran in the cloud

 # Wiki